Kamianets-Podilskyi: Decolonization in the city

 Until 2022, the fight against the Soviet past began with the removal of the Lenin monument from its pedestal on 18 August 1992.
 The decommunization of the squares, streets and alleys of Kamianets-Podilskyi partially took place in 1990-1993.
 In 2016, the process was continued in the city 14 streets and 16 alleys were renamed.
 The streets were renamed on: Heroes of the Heavenly Hundred, Heroes of the Krut, Andrey Sheptytsky, Ustym Karmaliuk, Roman Shukhevych, Jan de Witte and others.

 After the 2022 Russian invasion, scholars of Eastern Europe have renewed awareness of Russian colonialism and interest in decolonizing scholarship.

 In the first stage of 2022, 18 streets, five squares and one park were given new names in the city.
 This is how the streets of Kvitka Cisyk, Yevhen Konovalets, Stepan Bandera, Ivan Mazepa, Pavlo Skoropadskyi, Yaroslav the Wise, Heroes of Mariupol and the fallen participants of the full-scale Russian invasion of Ukraine appeared.
 A Soviet tank from its pedestal and communist symbols were also dismantled.

 In the second stage of 2023, 29 streets and 11 alleys received new names.
 The streets were renamed on: Heroes of the ZSU, Heroes of the UPA, Sichovykh Striltsiv, Solomiya Krushelnytska, Liubomyr Huzar, Petro Sahaidachny, Volodymyr Ivasyuk, Oleksandr Koshyts, John Paul II, alleys: Dmytro Vyshnevetsky, Myroslav Skoryk, Gustaw Belke (zoologist), Vasyl Stefanyk and others.
 More than 80 toponyms changed their names in the villages of the hromada.

 Jewish history

+Before World War II

 During the Khmelnytsky Uprising (1648–58), the Jewish community of Kamianets-Podilskyi suffered much from Khmelnytsky's Cossacks on the one hand, and from the attacks of the Crimean Tatars (their main object being the extortion of ransoms) on the other.